dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem.md

      ```bash
      pip install adlfs>=2023.9.0
      ```
-   - GCS storage: No separate module needed.
+   - GCS, GDrive storage: No separate module needed.

 1. You're now ready to run the pipeline!
 To get started, run the following command: